nettantra/grunt-patch/README.md

 ### Options

-#### options.separator
+#### options.patch
 Type: `String`
 Default value: `false`

 This is a string value which can either be the path of a patch file or the patch string itself.
-This is a required option
+This is a required option.

 ### Usage Examples